Technical Roadmap

 Rules for Naming a Variable

-• Use only letters (a-z, A-Z), digits (0-9), and underscores (_).
+• A variable name contains only letters (a-z, A-Z), digits (0-9), and underscores (_).

 PYTHON